 Intellectual Developmental Disability Services (IDDS): Case Management

-Adults with mental retardation and developmental disabilities may need help to keep them living independently.
+Adults with Intellectual and Developmental Disabilities/IDD and developmental disabilities may need help to keep them living independently.
 Case Managers can help these adults and their involved family members develop a plan to meet their needs.
 The Case Manager can also link them to other services, assist them in getting services, and in arranging needed transportation.
 Case Managers assist adults who are being discharged from hospitals and residential facilities resume life in the community.
 Case Managers provide counseling to support daily living and resolve crisis.
-If you want case management services for yourself or a family member, call 757-788-0310.
+If you want case management services for yourself or a family member, call 757-788-0300.

 Intellectual Developmental Disability Services (IDDS): Day Services

-Adults with mental retardation can find meaningful activities to gain independence at our day services program.
+Adults with Intellectual and Developmental Disabilities/IDD can find meaningful activities to gain independence at our day services program.
 They can also receive training, support and services to help them live better at home, at work and in the community.
 For more information please call 757-788-0100.